 You may report side effects to your national health agency.

 - Do not take the device apart or wash it.
 Do not use it with a spacer.
-Do not breathe out into the device.
+Be sure your child does not breathe out into the device.

 - Close the device after each dose.
 Do not open the device unless a dose is being used.

-- If using to prevent exercise-induced breathing problems, use at least 30 minutes before exercise.
-Do not take another dose for at least 12 hours.
+- If your child uses this drug to prevent exercise-induced breathing problems, give at least 30 minutes before your child exercises.
+Do not give another dose for at least 12 hours.

-- Do not use more than 2 doses a day.
+- Do not give more than 2 doses a day.

 - Store in foil pouch until ready for use.

 - After opening, throw away any part not used after 6 weeks or when the indicator reads zero, whichever comes first.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Throw away unused or expired drugs.
 Do not flush down a toilet or pour down a drain unless you are told to do so.
 Check with your pharmacist if you have questions about the best way to throw out drugs.
 There may be drug take-back programs in your area.

 - If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

 - Do not share your child’s drug with others and do not give anyone else’s drug to your child.